friedger/info_tokens/docs/btc-alpha.md

-# Buying ThreeFold Tokens using BTC-Alpha
+# Token Trade using BTC-Alpha

 Here are the steps to follow in order to buy ThreeFold tokens using BTC-Alpha:
 - [Registration](#registration)